Kanye West: Kim Kardashian

 In April 2012, West began dating reality television star Kim Kardashian, with whom he had already been long-time friends.
 West and Kardashian became engaged in October 2013, and married at Fort di Belvedere in Florence in May 2014.
 Their private ceremony was subject to widespread mainstream coverage, with which West took issue.
 The couple's high-profile status and respective careers have resulted in their relationship becoming subject to heavy media coverage; The New York Times referred to their marriage as "a historic blizzard of celebrity".

 West and Kardashian have four children: North West (born June 2013), Saint West (born December 2015), Chicago West (born via surrogate in January 2018), and Psalm West (born via surrogate in May 2019).
-In July 2020, during a presidential campaign rally of his, West revealed that he had previously considered abortion during Kardashian's first pregnancy but has since taken anti-abortion views.
+In July 2020, during a presidential campaign rally of his, West revealed that he had previously considered abortion during Kardashian's first pregnancy but has since adopted anti-abortion views.
 In April 2015, West and Kardashian traveled to Jerusalem to have North baptized in the Armenian Apostolic Church at the Cathedral of St. James.
-Their other children were all baptized at Etchmiadzin Cathedral, the mother church of the Armenian Church, in October 2019.

 In September 2018, West announced that he would be permanently moving back to Chicago to establish his Yeezy company headquarters there.
 This did not actually occur, and West instead went on to purchase two ranches near Cody, Wyoming, where he recorded his eighth solo studio album, Ye.
 Kardashian resides with their children in a home that the now-divorced couple owns in California, whereas West moved into a home across the street to continue to be near their children.
-In fall 2021, West began the process of selling his Wyoming ranch.
+In October 2021, West began the process of selling his Wyoming ranch.

 In July 2020, West acknowledged the possibility of Kardashian ending their marriage due to his adoption of anti-abortion views.
 Later that month, West wrote on Twitter that he had been attempting to divorce Kardashian.
 He also wrote that the Kardashian family was attempting "to lock [him] up".
 In January 2021, CNN reported that the couple were discussing divorce.
 A month later, Kardashian filed for divorce, with the couple citing "irreconcilable differences", agreeing to joint custody of their children, and declining spousal support from each other.
-The divorce was finalized in November 2022, and West was ordered to pay $200,000 in monthly child support and be responsible for half of the children's medical, educational, and security expenses.
+The divorce settlement was finalized in November 2022, and West was ordered to pay $200,000 in monthly child support and be responsible for half of the children's medical, educational, and security expenses.